16 June 2019

 Building on the success of our sister event, the Exmoor Open Water Swim, our goal is to give to everyone the opportunity to swim in this beautiful lake on the edge of Dartmoor National Park – but this time, we are going long!

-For those wanting to take on the swimming equivalent of a “full marathon”, the 10km route has swimmers completing two loops of the lake – a truly special achievement in this stunning location.
+Our “long” 8km course has swimmers completing two loops of the lake – a truly special achievement in this stunning location.

 Why the environmental focus to this year’s event?

 With an increasing recognition of the environmental challenges that we are facing, we teamed up with The Pickwell Foundation in 2018 to encourage greater consideration for the environment as an event, and for the competitors taking part – including being awarded Plastic Free Business status by Surfers Against Sewage as part of their Plastic Free Communities campaign.

 In 2019 we will continue to minimise our impact, with a focus on reducing the carbon footprint of the event itself and the participants taking part.